Editorial Integrity

 2. Credit Score

-Note that this table is just an estimate, and the actual adjustment may vary based on your lender’s terms.
+Note that this table is just an estimate, and the actual adjustment may vary.

 3. LTV (Loan-to-Value)